osano/cookieconsent/README.md

 ```

 ### Options
-These are the options you can pass to cookie consent.
+These are the options you can pass to Cookie Consent.

 * **message:** *(string)* - default: 'This website uses cookies to ensure you get the best experience on our website'

     The message shown by the plugin

 * **dismiss:** *(string)* - default: 'Got it!'

     The text used on the dismiss button